[ Printer Friendly Version ] [ Report Abuse ]

 Severus ducked his head and reached into his pocket for something, which he fetched out and held hidden in his cupped palm.
 He turned and held out his free hand to me once more.
 I stepped forward and slid my cold hand into his large, warm one.
-He looked me deeply in the eyes and took a slow, shuddering breath.
-Then, he dropped to one knee before me; my eyes starting filling with tears before he even opened his mouth.
+He looked me deeply in the eyes and took a slow, purposeful breath.
+Then he dropped to one knee before me.
+My eyes starting filling with tears before he’d even opened his mouth.

 Still holding my hand tightly in his, Severus looked up at me, the starlight shining brightly in his dark eyes.
-He said quietly, “Avrille, I never imagined I would ever meet anyone like you.
+He said quietly, “Avrille, despite all of my dreaming, I never imagined I would ever meet anyone like you.
 For years I have been stumbling through mindless routine and seemingly endless darkness, wondering what was the purpose of my life.
-I realized the moment I met you that my purpose on this earth is to serve you and endeavour to become a better man who deserves you.
+I realized as soon as I met you that my purpose on this earth is to serve you and endeavour to become a better man who deserves you.
 Though I know I am not perfect, I hope with all of my heart you will accept me for who I am and allow me the unsurpassable honour of becoming your husband.”

 I allowed myself a few more sobs while Severus held me tightly on his knee.
 Once I could get out words, I said, “The ring is so beautiful.”

-“I’m glad you like it,” Severus said and brushed back clumps of my hair that were sticking to my hot cheeks.
-“It’s an Eternal-Diamond, the stone encasing a flame of Gubraithian fire which will never grow dim.”
+“I’m glad you like it,” Severus said and brushed back clumps of my hair that were sticking to my damp cheeks.
+“It’s an Eternal-Diamond, the stone encasing a spark of Gubraithian fire, which will never grow dim.”
 He kissed me once more gently.
 “I thought it an appropriate symbol of my love for you.”

 I shook my head in disbelief and stared at the gem adorning my finger.
-“God, this must have cost you an absolute fortune.”
+“God, this must’ve cost you an absolute fortune.”

 “Yes,” he admitted simply, “but since I live at Hogwarts, I am free from paying room and board, so my salary has tended to sit in Gringotts and compound upon itself.
-It was about time I had something to finally spend the money on.”
+It was about time I had something to spend the money on finally, besides books.”

 I moved my finger this way and that, watching the pale moonlight glitter on the outside of the diamond while the magical fire burned within.
 The thought of soon being Severus’s wife passed through my mind once more, and I dissolved into a state of laughing out tears.
 I tried my hardest to get a grip on myself, knowing I couldn’t go to pieces every time the thought popped up or else I’d be crying for the rest of my life; the thought of the rest of my life, being with Severus, made me just cry even harder.

-It was a full five minutes until I had emptied the emotional reserves and could stand up with Severus once more.
+It was a full five minutes until I’d emptied the emotional reserves and could stand up with Severus once more.
 After we rose I wrapped my arms around his neck and kissed him fiercely, thinking how wonderful it would be now to return to his room and climb back in bed together.
-However, just as we parted our lips, Severus grimaced and rubbed at his forehead with his fingers like he had before.
+However, just as we parted our lips, Severus grimaced, more seriously this time, and rubbed at his forehead with his fingers like he had before.

 “Are you alright?”
 I asked.

 I nodded, not wanting Severus to remain in pain, so he Apparated us both back into the Shrieking Shack, then we took the Floo to his rooms.
-His headache seemed to be truly bothering him, so I fetched him a pain-relieving draught and a glass of water while he sat on the couch, holding his forehead between his hands.
+His headache seemed to be truly impairing him, so I fetched him a pain-relieving draught and a glass of water while he sat hunched over on the couch, holding his forehead between his hands.

 “Thank you,” he said, accepting the two glasses I held out.
 Downing the contents in two gulps, he levitated the glasses back over to the sideboard and stood up from the couch.

 I heartily agreed and followed Severus back into the bedroom.
-The bed was all made and perfect once more, making me feel strange wondering if the house-elf in charge of his rooms knew what we had been up to.
+The bed was all made and perfect once more, making me feel strange wondering if the house-elf in charge of his rooms knew what we’d been up to.
 I Conjured my bedtime things down and changed into a nightgown.
-Then I brushed my teeth next to Severus in the bathroom, something that seemed almost more personal and wonderful in its simplicity than the passionate love we had made earlier.
+Then I brushed my teeth next to Severus in the bathroom, something that seemed almost more personal and wonderful in its simplicity than the passionate love we’d made earlier.

-He was not in the bed, and at first I thought perhaps he had just gotten up to use the bathroom, but then I remembered how cold the sheets had been.
-He must have been gone for quite a while.
-I crawled across the vast expanse of the bed and reached out to take Severus’s watch from the bedside table where I had seen him lay it last night.
+He was not in the bed, and at first I thought perhaps he’d just gotten up to use the bathroom, but then I remembered how cold the sheets had been.
+He must’ve been gone for quite a while.
+I crawled across the vast expanse of the bed and reached out to take Severus’s watch from the bedside table, where I’d seen him lay it last night.
 It read six in the morning, so I had at least gotten a full night’s sleep even if I didn’t feel like it.
 I placed the watch back down and regretfully got up out of bed, thinking Severus must be in the other room.
 I opened the door to the parlour, but it was completely dark as well.
 A quick lighting of those candles revealed the room to be empty.

-I jumped back into bed and sat with the soft down blankets wrapped around me.
+I jumped back into bed and sat wrapped up in the soft down blankets.
 Looking around, I made a visual inventory of the room.
 My clothes from last night were still draped over a chair near the windows, Severus having dropped his in the laundry chute after changing for bed.
 Everything seemed orderly and where it should be.

 Almost everything, that is; Severus’s wand was still lying on the table next to the watch, something I found to be incredibly strange since he himself was nowhere to be seen.
-Perhaps something had come up and, not wanting to wake me, he had to go out into the school.
+Perhaps something had come up with his remaining students and, not wanting to wake me, he’d gone out into the school.
 But still, the thought of my ever-cautious Severus leaving his wand behind was absurd.
 I had no clue what to make of it.

 By now I was growing hungry, and since the watch told me it was just past eight, I decided to return to my rooms to get dressed so I could have some breakfast.
 Most likely Severus would be there, and I could discreetly ask him what had happened.

 I knew there was no way I could wear my engagement ring around the school without being dogged with inconvenient questions; it would be impossible for someone not to notice a glowing rock that size.
-I went into the wardrobe in the sitting room and found the coat Severus had worn the night before.
+I went into the sitting room and found the coat Severus had worn the night before.
 In one of the pockets, I located the ring box and regretfully replaced my ring safely inside.
-The box I left on Severus’s desk then took the Floo back to my own rooms to change.
+The box I left on Severus’s desk, then I took the Floo back to my own rooms to change.